mhansen/graphviz-docs/content/en/docs/attrs/mindist.md

 types:
 - double
 used_by: G
+description: Specifies the minimum separation between all nodes
 ---
-Specifies the minimum separation between all nodes.